cdriveraus/academic-kickstart/content/post/2020-3-12-growthcurves.markdown

 Latent growth curves are a nice, relatively straightforward model for estimating overall patterns of change from multiple, noisy, indicator variables.
 While the classic formulations of this model can be easily fit in most SEM packages, it provides a nice basis for understanding the differential equation formulation of systems, and also a good starting point for more complex model development not possible in the SEM framework -- as a peek into these possibilities I'll also show a growth curve model where the measurement error depends on the latent variable, as would be typical of floor or ceiling effects.

-To show this I'll use ctsem. ctsem is R software for statistical modelling using hierarchical state space models, of discrete or continuous time formulations, with possible non-linearities (ie state / time dependence) in the parameters.
+To show this I'll use ctsem. ctsem is R software for statistical modelling using hierarchical state space models, of discrete or continuous time formulations, with possible nonlinearities (ie state / time dependence) in the parameters.
 For a general quick start see https://cdriver.netlify.com/post/ctsem-quick-start/ , and for more details see the current manual at https://github.com/cdriveraus/ctsem/raw/master/vignettes/hierarchicalmanual.pdf

 # Data
 Lets load ctsem (if you haven't installed it see the quick start post!), and generate some data from a simple linear latent growth model.